britram/taps-transports/draft-ietf-taps-transports.md

 datagrams with no checksum, although in certain cases this rule may be relaxed
 {{RFC6935}}.

 UDP does not provide reliability and does not provide retransmission.
-This implies messages may be re-ordered, lost, or duplicated in transit.
+Messages may be re-ordered, lost, or duplicated in transit.
 Note that due to the relatively weak form of checksum used by UDP, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

 Because UDP provides no flow control, a receiving application that is unable to run sufficiently fast, or frequently, may miss messages.
 The lack of